-SciberMonkey has been created by the Biochemical Society.
+SciberMonkey is currently supported and run by the Society of Biology.
+It was originally created by the Biochemical Society.
 It aims to support the teaching and learning of science for 5-14 year olds.

-The Biochemical Society recognizes that there are many good teaching resources already available for free on the internet.
-However, we also know that teachers have little spare time to trawl through search engine results and find the best information.
+There are many good teaching resources already available for free on the internet, but we know that teachers have little spare time to trawl through search engine results and find the best information.

 SciberMonkey has been created to do just that.
 It's a web portal containing the best websites, mapped against key themes and topics found in almost all science curricula.
 Results can be further refined by selecting the key words for each topic.